DMCApps/NavigationFragment/ReadMe.md

 Things to do:
 - Update all Examples as they have gotten too bloated and disorganized to be helpful
-- Update ReadMe for new implementation with how to migrate.

 ###From 1.0.0 to 2.0.0